fabianlee/nodejs-web-with-node-vault/README.md

 ## Adding Vault sidecar

-Even though the node-vault modules allow a NodeJS application to fetch secrets directly from a Vault server, there are a multiple reasons you may want still to run a Vault sidecar:
+Even though the node-vault modules allow a NodeJS application to fetch secrets directly from a Vault server, there are multiple reasons you may want still to run a Vault sidecar:

 * Your particular app language does not have a fully-featured Vault client library
 * You want to shield your application from Vault server configuration details